in2code-de/femanager/Documentation/Features/ResendUserConfirmationRequest/index.rst

 **Available since 4.2.0**

 This feature adds a new view in the backend module to list user, which did not confirm their user accounts.
-An frontend usera admin is now able to resend the confirmation mail or decline (and delete) the user via backend.
+An frontend user admin is now able to resend the confirmation mail or decline (and delete) the user via backend.

 Frontend View